Department of Homeland Security is going to have a press availability there.

 I think the whole thing is political.

-If you understand a couple of basic things about liberals, liberals love big government, and they love big government controlling people's behavior because controlling behavior is the only way liberals can make people behave the way they think they should.
+If you understand a couple of basic things about liberals, liberals love big government and they love big government controlling people's behavior because controlling behavior is the only way liberals can make people behave the way they think they should.

-And so anything that comes along that promotes big government and promotes big government dictating behavior, they are for.
+And so anything that comes along that promotes big government and promotes big government dictating behavior they are for, like health care, is ideal to promote the expansion of government and government power.

 Climate change is the same.